Licoricia of Winchester

 The Harold Hyam Wingate Foundation

-and to many generous individual donors including Bianca and Stuart Roden.
+and to many generous individual donors including Bianca and Stuart Roden, Sam and Rosie Berwick, and Rupert Nabarro OBE RN.

 Follow the Licoricia of Winchester Appeal on Facebook